Netball Rules and Positions | How to Play Netball

 - Umpire – The umpires maintain the netball rules by awarding free or penalty passes and keeping track of the score.
 They also signify pauses and restarts in play.
 Most netball matches have two umpires.

 Now you know the netball rules and positions, you’re ready to give it a try.
-Book your nearest court through Playfinder, with netball courts available across the UK and Dublin.
+Book your nearest court through Playfinder, with netball courts available across the UK.